 What is MacFly Pro and Why Your Mac Needs It — MacFly Pro Review

 Finding the right app is often the matter of trial and error.
 There is no place for compromise, especially when it comes to keeping your Mac clean, safe, and secure.
 Fortunately, there are options to choose from and reviews to help you make sure the choice is right.
-Among more widely spread options, MacFly Pro is making its way to the top, but is it worth your time and money? — Let’s find out.
+Among more widely spread options, MacFly Pro is making its way to the top, but is it worth your time and money? — Let’s find out in this Macflypro review.

 MacFly Pro Features Explained

 When you first startup MacFly Pro you are welcomed with a Smart Assistant home screen (more about the assistant later).

 Note, that unlike much of its competition, MacFly Pro does not get right into scanning until you run one manually.
 Nice little touch that lets you have more control and gives time to figure out what the app is all about before it does anything — that’s something to appreciate.
 At this point you can either hit Scan Now on the home screen, to run a comprehensive scan, or head over to other tabs select what to scan.

 In the Cleanup tab you will find everything you would expect from a maintenance app — you’ve got your System cleaning, Leftovers, and Memory management.

 System removes log files, caches, localizations, and languages if you choose to do so.
 Leftovers deals with files left behind by the apps that you have already removed from your Mac.
 Memory quickly clears up idle processes to free up RAM.
 Threats feature is not available yet, but clearly is going to add an extra layer of security when it comes out.

 Tools tab lives up to its name and houses a few additional utilities to make storage management that much easier.
 You’ve got it all — find Duplicates, uninstall Apps, locate Big Files.